malpanez/ansible-devcontainer-vscode/README.md

 ### Using Podman for Dev Containers

-- On Windows, run `scripts/bootstrap-wsl2.ps1 -UsePodman` to install Podman Desktop instead of Docker Desktop (no commercial licensing fees).
+- On Windows, run `scripts/bootstrap-windows.ps1 -ContainerEngine Podman` to install Podman Desktop instead of Docker Desktop (no commercial licensing fees).
 Start the Podman machine afterwards: `podman machine init --now` (first run only) and `podman machine start`.
 - In VS Code, set `"dev.containers.dockerPath": "podman"` in `.vscode/settings.json` (or user settings) so Remote Containers calls the Podman CLI.
 On Linux, ensure the Podman socket is available by enabling the user service (`systemctl --user enable --now podman.socket`).
 - When using CLI workflows, export `DOCKER_HOST` from `podman system service --time=0` (Linux) or rely on Podman Desktop’s Docker API compatibility (Windows).
 The clean-up flags in `scripts/use-devcontainer.sh`/`.ps1` already work with Podman for removing stopped containers and volumes.
 - To make the VS Code setting easy to adopt across the team, add `.vscode/settings.json` with: